 - you are creating multiple stacks in which case it needs to be unique to avoid resource collision

-- ExternalID is populated by Lacework, but you can change it if you follow a defined framework
+- ExternalID is populated by Lacework, but you can change it if you follow a defined naming convention

 - Set Create a new trail? to 'Yes'